bodulic/CATS-rb/README.md

 `-F`: GTF/GFF3 file for the annotation-based analysis

-If a GTF/GFF3 file is supplied, CATS-rb will perform the annotation-based analysis.
+If a GTF/GFF3 file is supplied, CATS-rb will also perform the annotation-based analysis.

 `-g`: Minimum proportion of an exon set that must be covered to be considered a match to a GTF exon set (and vice versa); default: 0.35

 `-G`: Minimum proportion of a transcript set that must be covered to be considered a match to a GTF transcript set (and vice versa); default: 0.35

-An assembly element set is considered matched to a GTF element set if their overlap exceeds a proportion `g` or `G` of the assembly element set’s length.
+An assembly element set is considered matched to a GTF element set if their overlap exceeds a proportion `g` (for exon sets) or `G` (for transcript sets) of the assembly element set’s length.
 Conversely, a GTF element set is considered matched to an assembly element set if their overlap exceeds the same proportion of the GTF element set length.

 `-s`: Proportion of element sets covered by a GTF set distribution breakpoints (specified with x,y,z...), default: "0,0.2,0.4,0.6,0.8,0.85,0.9,0.95,1"